-With these important issues in mind, it makes sense to reduce the weight of vehicles by incorporating the lightest components possible.
+With these important issues in mind, it makes sense to reduce the weight of vans by purchasing low-weight vehicles and incorporating the lightest components possible.

-An example of how you can reduce vehicle weight on Service Vans is with the use of VMAC UNDERHOOD air compressors.
-Traditional air compressors mounted in the cargo area can weigh as much as 375 lbs.
-The VMAC UNDERHOOD 30 CFM rotary screw air compressor weighs only 85 lbs.
-VMAC reduces vehicle GVW by up to 290 lbs.
+Service vans that require compressed air for pneumatic tools can reduce weight by using UNDERHOOD™ air compressors.
+Traditional air compressors mounted in the cargo area can weigh as much as 375 lb., while the UNDERHOOD™ rotary screw air compressor weighs only 85 lbs.
+This system increases the available payload by up to 290 lbs.

-VMAC is the only air compressor specifically engineered for commercial vans, with 30 CFM rotary screw compressor systems available for the most popular commercial van models.
+UNDERHOOD™ is the only air compressor specifically engineered for commercial vans.
+These 40 CFM rotary screw compressor systems by VMAC are available for the most popular commercial van models.
 For further benefits of weight savings in vans, check out VMAC’s previous article “Air power: Just why does air matter to commercial van operators”.

 You may also like:

 - How The Right Commercial Van Protects Your Profits